Thank you for trusting Compassion Canada to minster to your sponsored child through the care of a local church.

 How are staff members engaging with sponsored children?
 Are they visiting homes?

 In some cases where visits are permitted and staff do not put themselves or others in harm’s way to do so, local church staff members are visiting homes to check on the welfare of children and their families.
 When/where they cannot make personal home visits, staff are using cell phones, texting, WhatsApp and social media to conduct regular welfare checkups.

 How is Compassion protecting children from the virus?

 Compassion staff is taking every precaution to protect the children in our program.
-We have suspended all international travel to our national offices and our frontline church partners through the end of April.
+We have suspended all international travel to our national offices and our frontline church partners until further notice.
 This means we will not be permitting any international visitors to meet sponsored children, visit Compassion child development centres, or visit national offices.

 As a regular part of our ministry, we teach healthy hygiene practices to children in our program (and moms in our survival program), which reduces the spread of illness.